 I met my husband when my daughter was 8 months old and got married when she was 2 1/2 years old.
 A year later we had our 2nd daughter.

 I was in my early twenties so I probably juggled things a lot better then.
-I do remember being totally exhausted though!
-I did suffer from postpartum depression with my second daughter.
+Remembering being totally exhausted and suffering from postpartum depression with my second daughter.

 I was just absolutely so petrified that something was going to happen to her that I didn’t sleep much at all.
 That actually contributed to mom burnout or just plain mom exhaustion.